rrthomas/mmv/README.md

 The GNU autotools are required: automake, autoconf and libtool.
-[Gnulib](https://www.gnu.org/software/gnulib/) is also used, with a third-party `bootstrap` module; these are installed automatically.
+[Gnulib](https://www.gnu.org/software/gnulib/) is also used, with a third-party `bootstrap` module; these are installed automatically. pkg-config is also required.
 Finally, help2man is required to build the man page.

 To build from a Git repository, first run